 The table below shows the projected geothermal generation capacity on federal leases in the Nevada-California GRSG planning area over the next 20 years.
-Approximately 815 MW of geothermal generation capacity would be added over the next 20 years.
-The addition of 815 MW may translate into 20 new power plants (589 MW $\div$ 30 MW average per power plant = 27 power plants) supported by 138 wells (589 MW $\div$ 5.9 MW per well = 138 new wells).
+Approximately 672 MW of geothermal generation capacity would be added over the next 20 years.
+Typical existing geothermal plants range from 20 to 40 MW of generation capacity with an average of 24 MW per plant, due to efficiencies associated with scaling up it was assumed that future plants might be slightly larger at approximately 30 MW generating capacity per plant.
+The addition of 672 MW may translate into 23 new power plants (672 MW \div 30 MW average per power plant = 23 power plants).
+Based on the typical existing plant which produces 24MW using 5 production and 3 injection wells, the new plants would require approximately 225 wells (672 MW \div 3 MW per well = 225 new wells).
+Geothermal plant capacity and the number of wells required to support each plant can vary drastically based on the characteristics of the geothermal resource being utilized so individual projects can be expected to deviate from the above averages.